 - Medicare Supplement Insurance, also called a Medigap policy: This helps cover Part A and Part B out-of-pocket costs.
 Anyone can get a policy within six months of Part B enrollment, no matter the pre-existing medical conditions.

 - A Medicare Advantage plan: This is Medicare administered by private insurance companies.
-These plans provide Part A and Part B services and can include drug coverage and other benefits.
+These plans, also known as Part C, provide Part A and Part B services and can include drug coverage and other benefits.

 Medicare Supplement Insurance and Medicare Advantage plans require both Part A and Part B enrollment.
 A Part D prescription drug plan requires either Part A or Part B.